-STRATEGIES Priority Level EO7.
+STRATEGIES Priority Level STRATEGIES Priority Level EO1.
+Hire dedicated sustainability High staff members that will coordinate and implement internal and community- wide sustainability projects and programs and build partnerships with local and EO7.
 Ensure that the Town actively takes advantage of regional and state sustainability initiatives, funding, and programs to ensure Erie residents are benefiting from these resources.
-High EO8.
+High regional organizations to collaborate on sustainability efforts.
+302. Host creative and innovative High EO8.
 Ensure that all Town plans include sustainability (i.e. transportation master plans, water plan, etc.).
-High EO9.
-Develop a coordinated and branded marketing and communications campaign that is multilingual, multicultural, equitable, and inclusive.
-High EO10.
-Be active members in statewide organizations that are working on our behalf to combat climate change, such as Colorado Communities for Climate Action.
-High EO11.
+High events that engage all residents and businesses in resources for sustainability.
+EO9.
+Develop a coordinated and branded marketing and communications campaign that High EO3.
+Ensure that all community events and functions include High is multilingual, multicultural, equitable, and inclusive. elements of sustainability in their implementation and messaging. plementation and statewide organiza High EO4.
+Perform a community-wide greenhouse gas emissions inventory to understand the Town's and overall community's environmental impact and where there are opportunities High combat climate change, such as Colorado Communities for Climate Action.
+EO11.
 Host neighborhood sustainability competitions or challenges.
-Medium EO12.
+Medium to reduce that impact.
+EO5.
+Work with the schools in Erie the schools in Erie High Erie Green Business Program EO12.
 Support enhancement of the Erie Green Business Program.
-Medium EO13.
-Support the expansion of access to local food by supporting the development of new community gardens and the creation of a standard community garden plan that can be used to engage and educate the community.
-Medium EO14.
-Create, communicate, and share best practices to manage municipal natural areas, parks, right of ways, and other properties to maximize ecological health and biological diversity.
-Medium
+Medium to develop sustainability clubs that will engage youth and empower them to work with the Town on sustainability issues.
+EO13.
+Support the expansion of access to local food by supporting the development of new community gardens and the creation of a standard Medium EO6.
+Establish a resource center for sustainability that provides information and resources for High community garden plan that can be used to engage and educate the community. energy efficiency, renewable energy, etc., and also increases community awareness of sustainability efforts.
+EO14.
+Create, communicate, and share best practices to manage municipal natural areas, parks, right of ways, Medium Table 10.
+Education and Outreach Strategies. and other properties to maximize ecological health and biological diversity.